Learning & Development

 From training your managers to helping your team members to deal with stress productively, resolving communications issues or developing your future leaders, team coaching can accomplish a lot of different goals.
 When you’re thinking of hiring a coach for your team, you should have a crystal clear idea of why you’re doing it and what you hope to achieve from it.
 And you should be able to articulate this in one sentence, clearly and deliberately, to a prospective coach.

-Use your initial conversations as a way to understand how they would approach the problem, and bring someone on board that has a clear roadmap to get your team where you need them to be.
+Use your initial conversations as a way to understand how they would approach the problem.
+Then bring someone on board that has a clear roadmap to get your team where you need them to be.
 They should be able to come up with some ideas immediately upon hearing your goals, and will use their time with you to ask questions and understand the context as a way to refine the approach to suit your team.

 2. Get the team involved